 Purpose is to succeed the now outdated 1873 Dictionary and Glossary of the Koran by John Penrice.
 "A scholarly dictionary of the vocabulary of the Qur'an, with complete translation of all words, in which the abundant information in the commentary literature [is] taken into account."

 Historical Dictionary of Islamic Fundamentalist Movements in the Arab World, Iran, and Turkey.
-Main BP 60 .M36 1999
+Remote Storage BP 60 .M36 1999

 Scarecrow Press series.
 On the groups and their leaders, origins, actions, ideas, principles.
 Author educated in Cairo and Maryland and has taught at the American University of Beirut.
 Dictionary arrangement with entries of paragraph to a page or so in length.

-6 volume set is available online.
+6 volume set is available online, but each volume has its own entry in Books and Media, so look up the title there.
 Chronological arrangement covering from 6th c. in 4 of the volumes.
 Two volumes are topical and deal with the golden age of medieval Islamic learning and culture and society since 1800.
 Set also deals with expansion of Islam into India, China, Indonesia, the Caucasus, Europe, and the Americas.
 Bibliography in each volume, arranged in sections corresponding to the chapters of the text, includes some primary sources in English and Spanish.